Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 How Do Mortgage Points Work?

-The idea is that you pay some interest up front in exchange for a lower interest rate over the life of your loan.
-In most cases, one discount point lowers your mortgage interest rate around one-eighth to one-quarter of a percent.
-But this number will depend on your mortgage lender.
+The idea behind mortgage discount points is that you pay some interest up front in exchange for a lower interest rate over the life of your loan.
+In most cases, one discount point lowers your mortgage interest rate by one-quarter of a percent.
+This number will depend on your mortgage lender, so it’s in your best interest to get confirmation before making any final decisions.

 Benefits of Mortgage Points